joshspeagle/dynesty/docs/source/examples.rst

     :align: center

-This model has six free parameters controling the relevant amplitude, period, and phase of each component.
+This model has six free parameters controling the relevant amplitude, period, and phase of each component (which have periodic boundary conditions).
 We also have a seventh, :math:`\sigma`, corresponding to the amount of scatter.

-Due to the extended nature of the distribution and the fact that the multimodality emerges slowly, sampling uniformly tends to become quite inefficient as the run progresses due to frequent "misfires" outside of the unit cube and parameter space.
-Slice sampling generally has lower effiencies but for this problem actually performs quite well since it is quite insensitive to the bounding ellipsoids.
 The results are shown below.

 .. image:: ../images/examples_expwave_002.png
     :align: center